Paarth3098/chatbot_p/README.md

 Conversation  1:      Simple  Q&A  (contexts  and  multiplechoice)
 Human:my name is david . what is my name ?
+Machine:david .
-Machine:david .Human:my name is john . what is my name ?
+Human:my name is john . what is my name ?
+Machine:john .
-Machine:john .Human:are you a leader or a follower ?
+Human:are you a leader or a follower ?
 Machine:i ’m a leader .Human:are you a follower or a leader ?
 Machine:i ’m a leader .